+Rice was the main supplier of energy, providing about 40% of the total daily energy intake.
+Another 10% or so of the energy was contributed by wheat and its products, making energy intake from cereals about half the total energy intake of the households.
+Roots and tubers contributed to only 2 - 3% of the total energy intake.
+Compared with data reported in 1984 for rural poverty Malay villages, it can be seen that there is less dependence on rice for the energy intake of the communities in this study.
 Energy from sugar consumption in these communities was generally below 10% of the total energy intake, with the lowest figures given by the Chinese communities.
-This figure was lower than the 14% obtained for the rural povery villages.
+This figure was lower than the 14% obtained for the rural poverty villages.
 Oil contributed another 12% of total energy intake of the communities studied, similar to that obtained for the poverty villages.
 Chinese households tended to depend on a slightly higher percentage of their energy intake from oils.
-Condensed milk contributed a significant 2-4% of the total energy intake of the communities, with lower levels observed for the Indian communities.
+Condensed milk contributed a significant 2 - 4% of the total energy intake of the communities, with lower levels observed for the Indian communities.

-Animal foods contributed to about 10% of total energy intake of the communities.
+Animal foods contributed to about 10% of total energy of the communities.
 This figure was higher than that for the poverty villages, but considerably lower than the FBS figure.
 The Indian communities had a lower level of energy intake from these foods, compared with the other communities.
-The major source of energy from animal foods differed among the three communities studied.
+The major source of energy from animal foods differed among three communities studied.
 For the Malays and Chinese, it was quite clearly fish and seafoods, and meat and poultry groups respectively.
-The Indians, on the other hand, derived equal proportions of their energy from these two food groups, as well as from milk.
+The Indians, in the other hand, derived equal proportions of their energy from these two food groups, as well as from milk.

 The contribution of energy from legumes, nuts and their products varied considerably among the communities studied.
-Very high levels were observed for the
+Very high levels were observed for the Indian communities.

-Indian communities.
 Energy contribution from fruits and vegetables was around 2% for all three communities.
 This level was no higher than that for the poverty villages.

-On the whole, it was found that the communities studied had a slightly different pattern of energy contribution from various food groups, compared with that for poverty villages reported in 1984.
-There was less dependence on energy supply from cereals and sugar in the former communities, and higher percentage of energy intake being derived from animal foods (particularly for the Chinese households) and Igeumes, nuts and products (particularly for the Indian communities).
+On the whole, it was found that the communities studied had a slightly different pattern of energy contribution from various food groups, compared with that for poverty villages in 1984.
+There was less dependence on energy supply from cereals and sugar in the former communities, and higher percentage of energy intake being derived from animal foods (particularly the Chinese households) and legumes, nuts and products (particularly for the Indian communities).

 There were considerable variation in the food sources of protein for the three communities studied.
 In the Chinese diet, rice was the main source of protein, while in the Malay households, fish and other seafoods appeared to be the main supplier.
-Among the Indians, the legumes and nuts superseded all other sources as the main contributor of protein to the diet.
+Among the Indians, legumes and nuts superseded all other sources as the main contributor of protein to the diet.